The One Percent Rule

 318 ÷ 1.06 = $300 base payment

-Use the $300 figure in your calculation.
+Use the $300 figure in the 1% Rule calculation.

 Most advertised lease deals do not include taxes and fees, which are only added later by the dealer at the time you sign your lease.